French Family Association

 2.2 William French, b.
 1714* in Londonderry, Northern Ireland, and died in 1761 in Montgomery, Hampden, MA (no verification).
 He married in Rhode Island in 1739, was a merchant and shopkeeper, and removed from Rhode Island to Massachusetts late in life to live with his children.
 He was a Protestant, as was Northern Ireland.

 *Mrs. H. L. Pearson, Box 196, Bently, Kansas 67016 has written sometime before 1990 that William French was born in Ireland in 1714.
-If this were true, according to the 1733 witness document he signed, he would have been only 19 years old, and therefore the 1733 witness document shown below was probably that of his father.
+If this were true, according to the 1733 witness document for the will of David Cargill he signed, he would have been only 19 years old, and therefore the 1733 witness document shown below was probably that of his father.
 She further states that William came to America with his parents at age 12, which would indicate he immigrated in 1726, but no record with these dates or names has been found .

 William married Prudence Gavitt on 1 Mar 1738-39 (1739 by the old calendar) by Joseph Pendleton, Justice, in Westerly, Washington, RI, according to the Vital Record of Rhode Island, 1636-1850, Births, Marriages, and Deaths, by James N. Arnold, 1894.
 Their first child was born on 15 Nov 1739.
 Their marriage record states: “Then William French and Prudence Gavit both of Westerly appeared before me and I Joyned them Together in Ye bonds of Matrimony, Joseph Pendleton, Justice.”
 Webster defines “Bond” as a binding agreement; covenant.
 Ref. states that a Bond was a record of marriage made in the town records, before the fact or after, that a couple had made a marriage and therefore that marriage was protected by the Bond.